tielmess/2025-responsive-template-with-accessibility-helpers/README.md

 # 2025 Responsive Template with Accessibility Helpers

-A responsive template for you to adapt.
+A small one-page responsive template for you to adapt.

 Built with: